andrleite/progressive-delivery-demo/README.md

 # progressive-delivery-demo
-Demonstration of progressive delivery with argo, flagger and istio
+Demonstration of progressive delivery with kustomize, argo, flagger and istio